Sunday, 2 July 2017

 After consulting with Trout I will add that the reason everyone was clapping and laughing was because Trout had vomited back into his yard glass during his first effort at trying to scull its content.
 And because he had a persistent nature he sculled it again, along with pieces of whatever tucker he’d been eating that had been regurgitated.
 He somehow managed to keep it down.

 Just after the photo was taken a lady in her late fifties, who had been sitting at the table next to us, yelled at several of us in an angry, broad, high-pitched Australian accent.
-Her words were, “I know you young people like to enjoy yourselves, but that was disgusting!”
-She then left.
-I suppose she was right.
+Her words were,

 The story begins at the very end of my 1969 school year, when I attended Dickson High and was in what is now called Year 11.
 I had turned 17 in September of that year and had bought myself a 1959 Ford Consul ute.